Agriculture in Indonesia: Coffee

 In 2014, Indonesia was the fourth largest producer of coffee.
 Coffee in Indonesia began with its colonial history, and has played an important part in the growth of the country.
 Indonesia's geographic location is considered as ideal for coffee plantations.
 It is located near the equator and with numerous mountainous regions across the islands which creates suitable micro-climates for the growth and production of coffee.

 Indonesia produced an estimated 540,000 metric tons of coffee in 2014.
 Of this total, estimated 154,800 tons was required for domestic consumption in the 2013–2014 financial year.
 Of the exports, 25% are arabica beans; the balance is robusta.

 Tea

-Indonesia is the world sixth largest tea producer.
+Indonesia is the world's sixth largest tea producer.
 Tea production in Indonesia began in the 18th century, introduced by the Dutch as cash crop.
 Indonesia produced 150,100 tonnes of tea in 2013.
 However, 65% of that was exported from the country, which suggests Indonesians relatively low tea consumption.
 Large parts of tea produced in Indonesian mainly is black tea, although small amounts of green tea are also produced.
 Moreover, most of Indonesian tea varieties do not enjoy global recognition, thus much of them are merely used in blends — mixed with other teas.